khangvtran/Slip-Buddy/README.md

 ```

 ## Poster
 The poster is presented as the final symposium.
-It contains brief explanation, visualization, and is the best way to understand this research on a high level perspective
+It gives a brief presentation of SlipBuddy funtionality, synthethic data generation process, the cross validation of different training compilation, and visualization.

+Please proceed to this link and download the poster in pdf format.

 [Posters](poster)